Valuing a Small to Midsize Business

 Some firms will perform a valuation for free in order to build a relationship with you, while others may charge a valuation fee between $3,000 - $30,000 to minimize their risk if your business doesn’t sell.

 Perhaps the biggest misconception we see business owners have about the value of their business is that an accurate valuation method involves a 1-1.5 multiple of their revenue.

 This is an awful way to value businesses, and if someone tells you otherwise, you should run for the hills.

 Consider this: a company with $20 million in revenue might generate only $1 million in annual earnings.
 Using the multiple of revenue method, that company would be worth $20-30 million.

-As you can imagine, no one is going to pay $20 million to make $1 million each year.
+As you can imagine, unless your business is incredibly desirable, in a high growth industry, or extraordinarily low-risk, an investor isn't going to pay $20 million to make $1 million each year.

 Another common misconception is that a large portion of a business’s value is in its hard assets like furniture, fixtures, and equipment (FF&E) and inventory.